One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Method

-where $L = 8$ (selected with cross validation).
-The vector $ \gamma(v)$ so obtained is then fed to a linear layer whose output is the initial embedding vector for $v$.
-Finally, the value of a time stamp attribute is split using a combination of different field values (i.e, the year, the month, the day and, if necessary, the hour).
-Each such value is represented as a categorical feature (e.g., with 12 elements for the month, etc.).
-In preliminary experiments, we also tried to represent each basic field of a date as a numerical attribute, but this led to slightly worse results, presumably because the periodicity of some time series (e.g., in transactional data) can better be represented by the network as a categorical value.
+where $L = 8$ is the number of sine/cosine pairs used (see \Cref{sec.Ablation}).
+The vector $ \gamma(v)$ so obtained is then fed to a linear (learnable) layer whose output is the initial embedding vector for $v$.
+Finally, similarly to \citep{TabAConvBERT}, we represent the numerical value of a time stamp attribute (e.g, measured in minutes) using a combination of different time fields (i.e, the year, the month, the day, and, if necessary, the hour).
+Each such basic value is represented as a categorical feature (e.g., with 12 elements for the month, etc.).
+In preliminary experiments, we also tried to represent each basic time field of a date as a numerical attribute (i.e. by means of our frequency-based representation), but this led to slightly worse results, presumably because the periodicity of some time series (e.g., in transactional data) can better be represented by the network as a categorical value.
+Note, that, differently from \citep{TabAConvBERT}, we do not add the corresponding field embeddings but treat them as additional fields simply by increasing the number of attributes of each single row.

 {\bf Training.} During the unsupervised pre-train stage, we train UniTTab using {\em only} a Masked Token pretext task.
 Specifically, for an input sample $\pmb{s} = [\pmb{r}_1, ..., \pmb{r}_t]$, we randomly replace a field value $v \in \pmb{r}_i$ with the special symbol \texttt{[MASK]}.
-We use a standard replacement probability value $p_f = 0.15$ \cite{devlin-etal-2019-bert,TabBERT}.
+We use a standard replacement probability value $p_f = 0.15$ \citep{devlin-etal-2019-bert,TabBERT}.
 Moreover, with probability $p_r = 0.1$, we also mask {\em all} the values in a row $\pmb{r}_i$, while, for the fields representing the time stamp, they are always either jointly masked or jointly unmasked.
-We call these additional masking strategies ``Row masking'' and ``Time stamp masking'', inspired by the block masking of adjacent image patches used in BEiT \cite{BEiT}, and we use them to make the pretext task more challenging for the network.
+We call these additional masking strategies ``Row masking'' and ``Time stamp masking'', inspired by the block masking of adjacent image patches used in BEiT \citep{BEiT}, and we use them to make the pretext task more challenging for the network.